copdips/copdips.github.io/_posts/2022/2022-09-15-adding-data-files-to-python-package-with-setup-py.md

 From the above example, we can see that:

-1. `data_files` accepts any files from any folder, in contrast to `package_data` which accepts files inside of a package folder.
+1. `data_files` accepts any files from any folder, in contrast to `package_data` which accepts files inside a package folder.
 2. `data_files` takes files one by one, we can not use the wildcard like * to specify a set of source files.
 3. after build, there's a `.whl` wheel file generated, the `source_file_path_relative_to_setup` will be added to the path `{package_name}-{package_version}.data/data/{dest_folder_path_in_wheel}/{source_file_name}`, and the Python files are added to `{module_name}/{python_package_original_path}`.
 If you want to put the data files at the original path, you need to replace `{dest_folder_path_in_wheel}` with `../../{data_files_original_path}`, the first two `..` is just to escape two folder levels from `{package_name}-{package_version}.data/data/`.